EqualifyEverything/equalify/WIP/README.md

 # A url your application is accessible from.
 Update this as appropriate.
 AUTH0_BASE_URL=
 ```
+2. Run `php install.php` to create the tables.
-- Make sure you have the cron running to support `process_scan.php` and `process_sitemap.php`.
+3. Make sure you have the cron running to support `process_scan.php` and `process_sitemap.php`.
 The cron file should include something like this:
 ```
 */1 * * * * php /var/www/html/WIP/engine/process_scan.php >> /var/www/html/WIP/engine/cron.log 2>&1
 */1 * * * * php /var/www/html/WIP/engine/process_property.php >> /var/www/html/WIP/engine/cron.log 2>&1